fpagliughi/fpagliughi.github.io/_posts/2023-12-26-history_of_sockpp.markdown

 But soon the new extensions for C++11 made most of the library moot.
 I planned to create a new version of _CtrlrFx_ that used `std::thread` and related classes, but it never happened.
 The framework didn't seem to offer a lot that wasn't available as part of the standard, in `boost`, or other open-source libraries.
 But it did have a bunch of classes for simple networking using an RAII _acceptor/connector_ pattern.
 I thought those might be useful.

 The one thing that bugged me about using the `socket` classes in the original C++03 version of my library was their usage in a multithreaded environment.
 There wasn't an easy way to send a socket from one thread to another.
 The C++ socket objects could not be copied, because you don't generally want to share the same file handle across objects.
 So to send a socket to another thread, you had to `release()` the underlying integer file descriptor from the object, send _that_ to the other thread, and reconstruct the object on the other side.
 This worked but it was ugly and prone to resource leaks.
-People would use the sometimes use the socket descriptor directly and forget to close it.
+People would sometimes use the socket descriptor directly and forget to close it.

 But C++11 had an elegant solution, so I extracted the socket classes from the framework, created a new library called **sockpp**, and used it to learn about C++ _move semantics._ It worked quite nicely.
 Making a `socket` moveable (but not copyable) fixed the ugliness and resource leaks.

 So I put the library in a drawer and forgot about it for years!

 Around 2016, I was working on a biotech robotic vision system and needed to write some test apps for a network motor controller.
 I remembered my lost library.
 Since these were throw-away tests that weren't destined for production code, I didn't bother with any legalese for the source.
 The tests worked and I moved on to the next job at a different company.
 A few months later, I got a call from a manager at the old place (hey, Keith!).
 They wound up using the library for production, and now the lawyers were asking about licensing.
-I was really busy working on a CAT scanner, so I told him I would open-source the project with a free license and make it public.
+I was really busy working on a CAT scanner, so I told him I would just open-source the project with a free license and make it public.

 So I slapped a BSD license on the code, put it up on GitHub, and... forgot about for years.